 Finally, the car pulled up and we drove through narrow lanes and flood water to a little house by the sea.

 The sky was flushing peach between the dark grey sky and the light grey sea.
 I’d spent the afternoon thrashing about in the Atlantic Ocean.
 The waves towered above me.
 I have never seen waves so big before.
-Let alone be in the water whilst they’re crashing against the land.
+Let alone been in the water whilst they’re crashing against the land.

 But then, I’d never been to the beach in November.
 As I jumped and bobbed and struggled against the incoming tide, one thought kept racing through my head:

 I kept getting distracted by the beauty of the wild sea lit by the falling sun.
 Then a smack in the face by a wave would bring me back to reality.
 The sunset shimmered on the glassy water.
 I caught a wave and pushed back out again and again.

 It started raining.
 It didn’t matter.
 In winter, in a wetsuit, when you’re already soaked through: who cares?

 Life is short and the world is wide.
 That’s what they say.
 But that doesn’t mean you have to journey far to find adventure.
 I was completely floored as I realised what I’d been missing out on.
 I’ve been living within a couple of hours of the north coast for fifteen years.
 Fifteen years.